sivanov92/cli-editor-app/README.md

 # The flags each have their own callables in the repository to handle the extra functionality

+# Adding functionality
+When adding new commands and actions, start with the CommandsRepository adding your command or flag in the array, following the structure
+After that update the CommandActionsRepository creating the action callback for your new command or flag

 # Tests

 Run the tests with